momohasan86/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-Analysis of bikeshare data from Chicago, New York City & Washington for the first 6 months in 2017
+Analysis of bikeshare data from Chicago, New York City & Washington for the first 6 months in 2017.
+Analysis will be user driven i.e the user will be able to select the month and day of week for the data.

 ### Files used
 chicago.csv